practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 understand, but they're really nothing to be scared of.
 There are many, many articles about what hypermedia is or is not, but the general definition that made hypermedia click for me is that a hypermedia API returns links in its responses that the client then uses to make its next calls.
-This means the server does not have a set of URLs with parameters documented for you up front;
+This means that the server does not have a set of URLs with parameters documented for you up front;
 it has documentation of the controls that you will see within the responses.